 ESPN carries a majority of bowl games, including the entire College Football Playoff.
 CBS carries the Tony the Tiger Sun Bowl while FOX carries the Guaranteed Rate Bowl.
 ABC holds the rights to a handful bowl games (Celebration, Boca Raton, Las Vegas, Camping World, and Citrus Bowls).

 All bowl games can be streamed on the network’s respective Apps, with many available on ESPN+.
 A full list of the game dates, times, and networks can be found here.

 Before jumping into betting, one has to understand what kind of bets exist.
 The first is the moneyline.
 Moneyline is the most simple, where one bets outright winners.
 Take the following moneyline from last year for example:

 - Notre Dame +790

 In this instance, Alabama was a huge favorite (-1500), meaning you’d have to have bet $1500 to win $100 (plus your original bet amount back).
 Notre Dame (+790) was the heavy underdog in this game, meaning if you bet $100, you’d have won $790 (plus your original amount bet back) if the Irish had pulled off the upset.

 Along with every moneyline, you have a point spread.
 The purpose of point spreads is to bring the teams to even in the sportsbook or, for bettors, how much a team is expected to win or lose by each game.
 Take the following point spread for example:

 - Alabama -19.5 (-112)

 Alabama was the favorite in this game, favored by 19.5 points.
-Bettors would consider if they think Alabama will win by over 19.5 points or more.
-If a bettor thinks Alabama would win by less than 19.5 points, they would take Notre Dame +19.5.
+Bettors would consider if they thought Alabama would win by over 19.5 points or more.
+If a bettor thought Alabama would win by less than 19.5 points, they would have taken Notre Dame +19.5.